Package requirements checker, plugin for flake8

 - I900: Package is not listed as a requirement.

-- I901: Package is require but not used.
+- I901: Package is required but not used.

 In order to collect project’s dependencies, this checker evaluates Python code from the setup.py file stored in the project’s root directory.
 Code evaluation is done with the eval() function.
-As a fall-back method, this checker also tries to load dependencies from the requirements.txt file.
+As a fall-back method, this checker also tries to load dependencies, in order, from the setup.cfg, the pyproject.toml file from the poetry tool section, or from the requirements.txt text file in the project’s root directory.

 At this point it is very important to be aware of the consequences of the above approach.
 One might inject malicious code into the setup.py file, which will be executed by this checker.
 Hence, this checker shall NEVER be use to check code from an unknown source!
 However, in most cases, one validates code from a known source (e.g. own code) and one will run script stored in the setup.py file anyway.
 The worst case scenario is, that this checker will execute the equivalent of the python setup.py, which shall be idempotent (it’s a horribly designed setup.py file if it’s not).